MonaliMD/Selenium-utilities/README.md

 # Download files
 WebDriver has no capability to access the Download dialog boxes presented by browsers when you click on a download link or button.
 However, we can bypass these dialog boxes using a separate program called "wget".

+<b>Wget</b> is a small and easy-to-use command-line program used to automate downloads.
+Basically, we will access Wget from our WebDriver script to perform the download process.